chaitanyanarukulla/django-imager/README.md

 Built with Python and Django framework.
 Tested through Django testing suite.

 ## Change Log

+12-11-2017 6:03pm - Created an API route for listing a single user's photos with tests

 12-11-2017 2:55pm - Moved all atatic resources to AWS S3